julien-conan/devblog/src/pages/getting-solid/index.md

 featuredImage: './yojimbo.jpg'
 ---

-In [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming), SOLID is a mnemonic acronym for 5 design principles intended to make software designs more understandable, flexible and maintainable.
+In _Object-oriented programming_, SOLID is a mnemonic acronym for 5 design principles intended to make software designs more understandable, flexible and maintainable.

 <!-- end -->